CGS & CML Reference¶

 name_value_array_lookup |

 JSON array of objects | Find the first element where match_key_field equals equals (defaults: match_key_field = name, value_field = value).
-Optional case_insensitive ASCII fold on that comparison (RFC 5322 header names).
-Return value_field from that object; if no match, the field decodes as null.
-Fits Gmail payload.headers, AWS-style [{ "Key": "…", "Value": "…" }] tags when match_key_field / value_field are set to Key / Value, and similar EAV-lite arrays. |
+Optional case_insensitive ASCII fold (RFC 5322 header names).
+Return value_field from that object; if no match, field decodes as null.
+Fits Gmail payload.headers, AWS-style [{ "Key": "…", "Value": "…" }] tags, etc. |

 object_key_lookup |